 d.
-In response to an HLB Detection - All properties within a 250-meter radius of the detection site are treated. - A NOT is issued. - All host plants found to be infected with HLB are destroyed. - o Infected host plants are removed and destroyed by mechanical means. - A Proclamation of an Emergency Program (PEP) is issued. - A public meeting is held at least once per year.
+In response to an HLB Detection - All properties within a 250-meter radius of the detection site are treated. - A NOT is issued for HLB positive tree detections and ACP detections that are positive for the bacteria that causes HLB. - All host plants found to be infected with HLB are destroyed. - o Infected host plants are removed and destroyed by mechanical means. - A Proclamation of an Emergency Program (PEP) is issued for HLB positive tree detections. - A public meeting is held at least once per year.